 - Secondary Markets – Popularly known as ‘mandis’, these markets are located at a taluka headquarter or districts.
 Small, marginal merchants purchase agricultural produces from the primary markets and sell-off in the secondary markets.
 Some cultivators even sell their products directly in these markets.
 Each secondary wholesale market covers an area of about 10-12 miles (e.g. – taluka or district markets).

 - Terminal Markets – These markets are located at a central site, usually in a big city/state that serves as an assembly and trading point for commodities.
 Terminal wholesale markets are usually seen near or at major transportation hubs.

 Retail markets are spread all across the town/city subject to municipal control.
 Generally, these markets deal in all forms of produce and cater to the needs of the urban people as well as of the villagers.
-Specific retail markets are located at specific localities.
+Specific retail markets are located in specific localities.
 For example – vegetables and grains are sold in one locality, while clothes are sold in another locality.
 The goods or products are sold directly to the consumers.

 Factors Affecting the Growth of Agricultural Markets